KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Does live “outside” the EC2 – if traffic is blocked the EC2 instance won’t see it
 - It’s good to maintain one separate security group for SSH access
 - If your application is not accessible (time out), then it’s a security group issue
 - If your application gives a “connection refused“ error, then it’s an application error or it’s not launched
 - All inbound traffic is blocked by default
-- All outbound traffic is authorised by default
+- All outbound traffic is authorized by default

 Classic Ports